 We were warned by our guide not to look down if we have fear of heights.
 But since I was curious, I did not mind his warning.
 It was the spot where the beauty of Dupag Rock formation can be feasted by the eyes so I seized the moment looking down to deep crevices, to the other side and to everywhere.
 Aside from the rocks, the three barangays-Marag, Cagandungan and Calabigan can also be seen.

 It was beautiful!
 And thank you Lord I wasn’t scared after all.
 One point for me!

 Though my right foot was getting exhausted from supporting my body, I did not leave the peak not until our tour guide took a wonderful photo of a happy Mama who accomplished another exciting adventure.

 After our fast photo ops I asked him to lift my left leg so I can move down.
 When at last he did it, he instructed me to step to his feet to get to another section.

 It was so tiring and dangerous but I survived the pinnacle of our adventure.
 And I was feeling great!

 Going down was a bit easy now but we were so extra careful because the passages were slippery.
 We made our way back to the other trail and later took some rest in the nipa hut.

 After all the difficulty and sweat, we finally made it in 2 hours and 10 minutes!
 It took courage, strength and faith to finish the maze.

-It would be easy to go up and down from the summit if there are harness or rope to support the trekker.
-But having an amazing natural attractions, I’m sure, the local tourism will refrain from using any equipment that will ruin its marvelous allure.
+It would be easy to go up and down from the summit if there are harnesses or rope to support the trekker.
+But having amazing natural attractions, I’m sure, the local tourism will refrain from using any equipment that will ruin its marvelous allure.
 And I salute them for that.